• Instagram

 • Share

-SFS member coordinator Leo Jonason sums up an eventful member meeting in Uppsala.
+SFS member coordinator Leo Jonason summarizes an eventful member meeting in Uppsala.

-What joy we felt when we stood in Uppsala and knew that we would finally get to meet the members at this year's first membership meeting.
-More than 40 participants per day from a total of 27 member corps gathered to discuss SFS present and future.
-At the top of the agenda were bills to the SFS council, how we improve student representation and the doctoral student committee's work to change migration legislation.
+What joy we felt when we stood in Uppsala and knew that we would finally get to meet the members at the first members' meeting of the year.
+Just over 40 participants per day from a total of 27 member bodies gathered to discuss SFS's present and future.
+Top of the agenda were proposals to the SFS council, how we can improve student representation and the doctoral committee's work on changing migration legislation.

-First of all, a microphone was thrown around the hall, so that all participants could introduce themselves.
+First of all, a microphone was thrown around the room, so that all participants could introduce themselves.
 Then we were thrown into the art of writing motions for SFSFUM led by Anna Larsson from the board.
-A basic course in cat jokes was also offered, which is an important part of SFS's meeting culture.
+A basic course in cat jokes was also offered, which is an important part of SFS meeting culture.

 Three cat jokes from the members' meeting: